lethang7794/fcj-workshop-template/content/7-creating-function-urls/_index.md

   - `AWS_IAM` – Lambda uses AWS Identity and Access Management (IAM) to authenticate and authorize requests based on the IAM principal's identity policy and the function's resource-based policy.
 Choose this option if you want only authenticated users and roles to invoke your function via the function URL.
   - `NONE` – Lambda doesn't perform any authentication before invoking your function.
 However, your function's resource-based policy is always in effect and must grant public access before your function URL can receive requests.
 Choose this option to allow public, unauthenticated access to your function URL.

+> [!NOTE]
-In this workshop, we will create functions URL with `AuthType` of `NONE`.
+> In this workshop, to simplify the learning we will create functions URL with `AuthType` of `NONE` without implementing any authentication mechanism in the Lambda function.

+> [!WARNING]
+> Except some rare case that you may want your function URL to be public as a web hook, don't use `AuthType` of `NONE` for your function URL.
+And in these rare case, you still need to implement basic authentication mechanism in your Lambda function.
+See [Tutorial: Creating a webhook endpoint using a Lambda function URL - AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/urls-webhook-tutorial.html)

 #### Creating function URLs